How to get a Greek residence permit and citizenship

 - No residence restrictions (you may continue to live outside Greece);

-- Residence permits issued to all family members of the applicant (spouse, children under 21, parents and grandparents of both applicant and spouse);
+- Residence permits issued to all family members of the applicant (spouse, children under 21, parents of both applicant and spouse);

 - If the investor resides in the country less than 183 days per year, the investor is exempt as a Greek tax resident.